 4. Sand Exploration

-The great thing about Active World Trays is that they can hold just about any sort of material.
+The great thing about our Hex Trays is that they can hold just about any sort of material.
 Some teachers steer clear of ‘messy’ materials like rice, sand and water but if you have an adequate tray (and some dustpans and brushes!!) it really doesn’t make that much mess.
 One of our favourite activities involving sand has been a ‘roadworks’ set up when we explored the digraph ‘oa’ as part of our phonics learning.
 My students absolutely LOVED using the construction vehicles to transport the sand and rocks around the tray.
 Another great literacy activity involving sand is writing letters or sight words with your finger in the sand – perfect for sensory learners!

 If you’re planning on doing any sensory or messy play in your classroom, I highly recommend keeping a few sets of dustpans and brushes close by.
 In my classroom, the students LOVE using the dustpans and brushes to clean up sand that has escaped the tray.
 If you make this a “special job” you will have kids lining up to clean – I promise!